Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Regret Analysis

 We start with a general definition to isolate the issue of sticky bandits.

-\begin{definition}[sticky bandit] Let $T$ be the total number of rounds, and $X_i$ be the time $t$ at which the bandit is allowed to act for the $i$-th time.
+\begin{definition}[Sticky Bandit] Let $T$ be the total number of rounds, and $X_i$ be the time $t$ at which the bandit is allowed to act for the $i$-th time.
 The action is sticky in the sense that $p_t(a) = p_{X_i}(a)$ for $X_i \leq t < X_{i+1}$, where $p_t$ is the distribution over $\Acal$ at time $t$. \end{definition}

-As the decomposition lemma requires the regret of a local bandit during the full time span $T$, we thereby define three regret notions, full (time) span regret, observed regret and unobserved regret. \begin{definition} We define the full-span regret $R^{\text{fs}}(T)$, observed regret $R^{\text{ob}}(T)$ and unobserved regret $R^{\text{un}}(T)$ as
+As the decomposition lemma requires the regret of a local bandit during the full time span $T$, we thereby define three regret notions, full (time) span regret, observed regret and unobserved regret. \begin{definition} Full-span regret $R^{\text{fs}}(T)$, observed regret $R^{\text{ob}}(T)$ and unobserved regret $R^{\text{un}}(T)$

 \end{definition}